Formula Operator

 Now, give your end-user a way to select how many months they want coverage.
 Use a Dropdown component for that.
 This component serves as the argument for your Formula operator.

-1. Drag and drop a Dropdown component onto your canvas.
-Place your Dropdown between your Text Fields.
+1. Drag and drop a Dropdown Component Icon Dropdown component onto the canvas, placing it between your Text Field components.

-4. In the Option and Values table, enter the following:
+4. In the Values table, enter the following:

 Option Label